open-edge-insights/eii-azure-bridge/README.md

 $ python3 serialize_eis_config.py example.template.json ../build/provision/config/eis_config.json
 ```

+**IMPORTANT NOTE:**

+If you wish to have the EISAzureBridge subscribe and bridge data over an IPC
+socket coming from either Video Ingestion or Video Analytics, then you must
+change the user which the container operates under.
+By default, the EISAzureBridge
+container is configured to run as the `eisuser` created during the installation of
+EIS on your edge system.
+Both Video Ingestion and Video Analytics operate as root
+in order to access various accelerators on your system.
+This results in the
+IPC sockets for the communication with these modules being created as root.
+To
+have the EISAzureBridge subscribe it must also run as root.
+To change this, do
+the following steps:

+1. Open your deployment manifest template
+2. Under the following JSON key path: `modulesContent/modules/EISAzureBridge/settings/createOptions`
+    delete the `User` key

+This will cause the container to be launched as `root` by default allowing you to
+subscribe to IPC sockets created as root.

 #### Expected Result

 If all of the commands above ran correctly, then you will have a valid `*.template.json`